MUSC Bulletin | College of Nursing

 Dismissal from the Program

-- Has a GPA that indicates the student will not be able to meet the 2.0 requirement for graduation or has failed two nursing courses.
-Note: A student must receive a passing grade on the clinical portion of a course in order to pass the course.
+A student who is dismissed from the program is ineligible for readmission into the College of Nursing.
+The Program Director will make a recommendation to the Associate Dean for Academics of the College of Nursing that a student be dismissed from the program if the student has a GPA that indicates the student will not be able to meet the 2.0 grade requirement for graduation or has failed two program required courses.
+Note: A student must receive a passing grade on both the theory and the clinical portions of a course in order to pass the program OR does not complete requirements for BSN degree within 1.5 times the length of the plan of study.

 For your reference, the MUSC Student Complaint Procedure is found in The Bulletin http://academicdepartments.musc.edu/esl/bulletin/acad_policies/ under “Academic Policies and Information” http://academicdepartments.musc.edu/esl/bulletin/acad_policies/scc/ .